-Use research and insights, data analysis and business intelligence to continue to identify and understand the causes of consumer harm.
+Use research and insights, data analysis and business intelligence to continue to identify, understand and reduce the causes of consumer harm.
 We will work both independently and collaboratively with the sector to reduce or prevent consumer harm.
+Some of the problems that are contributing to harm that we will focus on in 2019/20 include: